saQult/koolchanger/README.md

 - Cleanup code
 - Custom skins support
 - cslol manager integration
-- Fix that installation skins and chromas makes ur pc boom
 - Fix A LOT of bugs
 - Auto update all skins and champions repo